karthiTox/deepnet.js/readme.md

 <img src="logo.png" width="200" height="200" />

-deepnet.js is an auto-differentiation library for javascript. it will dynamically build a computational graph while doing the math operations and compute the gradients during the backward pass.
+deepnet.js is an auto-differentiation library for javascript. it will compute the gradients in both static and dynamic method.

+> :warning: **Deepnet.js** is reimplemented from ground to support sparse tensor, broadcast
+> and also various backends are in development, If you are using the older versions 1.0.2 or below,
+> please upgrade your code accordingly.

 ## Installation